 Addiction Intervention – Day 2

 On the second day, the actual intervention happens.
-As a family member, you’ll know what’s going to happen before, during, and after the intervention and how to support them.
+As a family member, you’ll know what will happen before, during, and after the intervention and how to support them.

 The statistics support interventions showing that 90 percent of people do end up going to a rehab facility and getting the help they need.
 2